 Dan joined Perseus Books in 2012, acquiring nonfiction titles for the Da Capo and Da Capo Lifelong imprints.
 At Perseus, he has published several national bestsellers including Go See the Principal by Gerry Brooks, The Power of Being Yourself by Joe Plumeri, Discover Your Optimal Health by Dr. Wayne Scott Andersen and the Mental Health America Media Award-winning memoir Playing Hurt, written by the late ESPN host John Saunders with New York Times bestselling author John U. Bacon.
 He also published I Wish My Teacher Knew, an invaluable K-12 guide for teachers, parents and communities—based on the worldwide viral phenomenon #IWishMyTeacherKnew, as well as several books from Mayo Clinic, including The Mayo Clinic Guide to Stress-Free Living and The Mayo Clinic Handbook for Happiness by Amit Sood, MD.
 He began his publishing career at Warner Books before moving on to roles as a literary agent at Vigliano Associates and an editor at Wiley.
 Dan’s list at Hachette now focuses on health and wellness, parenting and education, business, pop culture, sports and personal growth, as well as select memoirs and narrative nonfiction.

-Mollie Weisenfeld joined Hachette Books in September 2016 and is acquiring biography/memoir, women’s studies, social justice, LGBTQ+, sports, and narrative nonfiction.
+Mollie Weisenfeld joined Hachette Books in September 2016 and is acquiring reportage, biography/memoir, women’s studies, social justice, LGBTQ+, sports, and narrative nonfiction.
 Humor is a bonus!
-She has worked on multiple New York Times and national bestsellers, including The Plot to Destroy Democracy by Malcolm Nance and Maid by Stephanie Land.
-Her growing list includes the revised edition of Ron Clark’s The Essential 55 (over 1 million copies sold) and the forthcoming Citizen 865 by Pulitzer Prize-winner Debbie Cenziper and The Indomitable Florence Finch by Rep. Robert J. Mrazek.
+She has worked on multiple New York Times and national bestsellers, including Lady in Waiting by Anne Glenconner.
+Her list includes The Queer Advantage by Andrew Gelwicks, The Indomitable Florence Finch by Rep. Robert J. Mrazek, and Controlling Women by Kathryn Kolbert & Julie F. Kay.
 Prior to joining Hachette, Mollie interned at Lilith, Scholastic, Foundry Literary + Media, and Cambridge University Press.

 Carrie Napolitano joined Hachette Books in March 2019, where she assists Executive Editors Krishan Trotman and Ben Schafer.
 Prior to Hachette Books, she was at Basic Books for over two years, where she worked primarily on popular science books, including on biologist Rob Dunn’s Never Home Alone and nutritionist Marion Nestle’s Unsavory Truth.
 Before that, she worked for Oxford University Press for three years.